 First, you are going to combine all of the ingredients, except for the strawberries into a large mixing bowl.
 I like to first mix my dry ingredients together and wet ingredients together in separate bowls and then combine the dry ingredients into the wet ingredients.

 Once the donut batter is prepared, you will then mix in the strawberries.
-It is best if you use fresh, diced strawberries and allow them to sit at room temperature for a bit before adding them to the donut batter.
+It is best if you use fresh, diced strawberries.
+Allow them to sit at room temperature for a bit before adding them to the donut batter.

-Frozen strawberries that are thawed work as well, but you want to make sure they are completely thawed before using in this recipe or your donut will turn into a moisture-ridden mess when baking.
+Frozen strawberries that are thawed work but ensure they are completely thawed before using in this recipe.
+Otherwise, your donut will turn into a moisture-ridden mess when baking.

-If the batter is too thin, you can add 1 tablespoon of almond flour at a time until it thickens up.
+If the batter is too thin, you can add 1 tablespoon of almond flour at a time until it thickens.

 Add the mixture into a pastry bag.
 Transfer them into the donut pan and place in the preheated oven.